Skip to Main Content

 The current moment is defined by a specific kind of traveler: urban professionals who want a genuine change of context, not a theme-park version of rural life.
 They are looking for properties with credible food and beverage programs, access to outdoor activity, and enough cultural texture to fill a long weekend.
 The MICHELIN hotel selection program has become a useful proxy for that standard, screening for properties that deliver on those expectations with some consistency.
 The Roundhouse's 2025 designation signals that it meets that bar within the Hudson Valley's increasingly competitive field.

-For broader context on what the region offers across dining and accommodation, our full Catskills and Hudson Valley guide maps the strongest options across categories.
-Internationally, travelers who move between regional escapes and global properties may also find useful reference points in places like Aman Venice, Badrutt's Palace Hotel in St. Moritz, or Hôtel de Paris Monte-Carlo , not as direct peers, but as anchors for understanding how place-specificity and institutional recognition interact across different markets.
+For broader context on what the region offers across dining and accommodation, the Catskills and Hudson Valley guide maps options across categories.
+Internationally, travelers who move between regional escapes and global properties may also find useful reference points in places like Aman Venice, Badrutt's Palace Hotel in St. Moritz, or Hôtel de Paris Monte-Carlo, not as direct peers, but as anchors for understanding how place-specificity and institutional recognition interact across different markets.

 Planning Your Stay

 The Roundhouse is located at 2 East Main Street in the Catskills and Hudson Valley area of New York State.
-Its MICHELIN Selected 2025 status makes it a credible first-call option for travelers building a Hudson Valley itinerary from the recognized end of the market.
+Its 2025 MICHELIN Selected status makes it a credible first-call option for travelers building a Hudson Valley itinerary.
 Given the region's popularity with New York City weekenders, particularly between May and October when the valley's farms, outdoor programming, and food events are most active, planning ahead is advisable.
 Properties at this tier in the Hudson Valley tend to fill quickly on high-demand weekends, and the MICHELIN designation increases that pressure.
-Direct booking or early reservation is the standard approach for the Catskills' recognized properties.
-For travelers who want to compare options before committing, the peer set includes SingleThread Farm Inn in Healdsburg, Kona Village in Kailua Kona, Canyon Ranch Tucson, Little Palm Island Resort and Spa, and The Beverly Hills Hotel for travelers cross-referencing MICHELIN-recognized properties across U.S. regions.
+Early reservation is recommended.
+For travelers who want to compare options before committing, the comparable set includes SingleThread Farm Inn in Healdsburg, Kona Village in Kailua Kona, Canyon Ranch Tucson, Little Palm Island Resort and Spa, and The Beverly Hills Hotel for travelers cross-referencing MICHELIN-recognized properties across U.S. regions.

 Frequently asked questions